This page describes global, regional, and zonal Compute Engine resources.

 within the project.
 That means every resource in Compute Engine must

 be uniquely named across the project.
-For example, you can't name a VM
+For example, you cannot name a VM

-example-instance in the us-central1-a zone and then name another VM
+example-instance in the us-central1-a and then give another VM in the

 Global resources are accessible by any resource in any zone within the same project.
 When you create a global resource, you don't need to provide a scope specification.
 Global resources include: